vives-web-essentials-2019/hello-world/README.md

 ## minimal Hello World document

-First we need to create an `index.html` document inside the `exercise-01` directory.
+First we need to create an `index.html` document inside this projects directory.
 You can do this by right-clicking the directory in the explorer window.

 In this document we need to place the following code:

 ```html
 <!DOCTYPE html>